-The following discussion and analysis provides an overview of the financial position and activities of Tacoma Community College (the College) for the fiscal year ended June 30, 2022 (FY 2022).
+The following discussion and analysis provide an overview of the financial position and activities of Tacoma Community College (the College) for the fiscal year ended June 30, 2021 (FY 2021).

 This overview provides readers with an objective and easily readable analysis of the College's financial performance for the year, based on currently known facts and conditions.
-This discussion has been prepared by management and should be read in conjunction with the College's financial statements and accompanying footnotes.
+This discussion has been prepared by management and should be read in conjunction with the College's financial statements and accompanying note disclosures.